 Who gets hernias?

 Hernias are caused by a combination of pressure and weakness.
 The pressure pushes an organ or tissue through a weak spot in the surrounding muscle or tissue.
-Sometimes the muscle weakness is present at birth but it usually occurs later in life.
-Anything that causes increased pressure on the abdomen can trigger a hernia.
-Increased pressure can come from:
+Sometimes the muscle weakness is present at birth, but it usually develops later in life.
+Anything that causes increased pressure on the abdomen can trigger a hernia, such as:

 - Diarrhea or constipation